gpo/grassroots/README_PACKAGES.md

 Depends on grassroots-shared, as it calls the backend with --gen-files-only which depends on grassroots-shared.
 Produces and contains the openAPI bindings.

-## grassroots-shared-net

-Contains logic shared between frontend and backend that relies on generated openAPI bindings.
-For the backend, this is mostly test infrastructure.

 ## grassroots-backend

 Depends on all of the above (though only indirectly on generate-metadata).
 Contains the backend.

+## grassroots-shared-net

+Contains logic shared between grassroots-frontend and grassroots-backend-tests that relies on generated openAPI bindings.

+## grassroots-backend-tests

+Depends on grassroots-backend and grassroots-shared-net.

 ## grassroots-frontend